Amazing Breast Milk Supply Program

 A Detailed Guide on Bringing Your Milk in Quickly

-The guide is for anyone starting to breastfeed, but can also work if you want to increase your supply later on in your breastfeeding journey.
+The guide is for anyone starting to breastfeed or pump, but can also work if you want to increase your supply later on in your breastfeeding and pumping journey.

 In regards to the newborn that isn’t latching, I’d recommend following this guide and continue using it even when your baby is latching a little bit.
 This way you can be absolutely sure that your baby is going to get enough milk once that latch gets really strong.